-No stipulation, agreement, or consent between or among parties or their attorneys in respect to any proceeding in this court will be binding unless made in open court or reduced to writing and subscribed by the parties or their attorneys.
-Such stipulation or agreement relating to changing the place of trial, continuing cases to a later date, extending time to answer or otherwise plead, or setting any matter down for hearing, will not be binding unless by order of the court.
+No stipulation, agreement, or consent between or among parties or their attorneys in respect to any proceeding in this court shallwill be binding unless made in open court and entered in the minutes or reduced to writing and subscribed by the parties or their attorneys.
+Such stipulation or agreement relating to changing the place of trial, continuing cases to a later date, extending time to answer or otherwise plead, or setting any matter down for hearing, shallwill not be binding unless by order of the court.